HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Design Considerations

 \subsection{User Emotions, Mood \& Wellbeing}

 Our goal \chreplaced[id=1AC]{was}{is} to create a joyful driving experience that is implicitly composed of contextual data such as traffic, road characteristics, and weather.
 In general, our approach can be considered a method for regulating emotions\,\cite{mcrae2020:emotionegulation} during navigation, particularly aiming for an upregulation.
 Emotions can be regarded as situationally bound, limited in time, with either a positive or a negative state\,\cite{mcrae2020:emotionegulation}.
-This applies, for example, to traffic flow or route characteristics, which are among the primary sources of information for \system.
+Hence, emotions can change throughout a ride.
+For example, the traffic flow or route characteristics, which are among the primary sources of information for \system, can manipulate perceived driver emotions.

-In contrast to emotions, the user's mood is less intense and specific and often not caused by a particular event or situation\,\cite{frijda1993moods}, such as the current weather\,\cite{keller:moodweather}. \system\, primarily aims to elicit positive emotions, eventually positively influencing the user's mood.
+In contrast to emotions, the user's mood is less intense and specific and often not caused by a particular event or situation\,\cite{frijda1993moods}, such as the current weather\,\cite{keller:moodweather}. \system{} primarily aims to elicit positive emotions, eventually positively influencing the user's mood.
 However, this approach is deliberately oversimplified as it is necessary to consider the overall process of mood adjustment and counter-hedonistic effects\,\cite{knobloch:moodadjustment}.
 This means that positive mood is not only established by a simple aggregation of positive emotions but rather a complex interplay of positive \textit{and} negative emotions (e.g., people like to listen to sad music to adjust their mood positively)\,\cite{nabi:emotionalflow}.

-Another constraint of our approach is that we focus on primary emotions, particularly positive affect.
+Another constraint of our approach is focusing on primary emotions, particularly positive affect.
 However, positive affect and the absence of negative affect represent only a subset of possible dimensions to improve subjective well-being \,\cite{gallagher_wellbeing}.
 Other important factors, particularly in the dimensions of social well-being and eudaimonic well-being (e.g., self-acceptance), are currently well outside our scope of work.
 In summary, \system\, can be seen as a first important step towards a more detailed understanding of how technical systems can positively impact emotions.
 On the other hand, the aforementioned limitations raise many important questions for future work.